mweel1/usa_high_level/USA-Internet/index.md

 The United States Internet will run on top of the world wide internet.

-A new domain system will be developed which would require a country code when resolving DNS.
-For example usa:whitehouse.gov
+A new domain system will be developed which would require a country code when resolving DNS called a domain prefix.
+For example https://usa:whitehouse.gov

 If no country code is defined the world wide DNS system is used, otherwise the countries DNS system is used.

 ## Domain Protection

 Safety of content will be paramount to the United States Internet where a [content moderation service](./content-moderation/) will be used to moderate content based on national security risks.
+Any content uploaded or posted must run through the content moderation service.

 ## DNS Requirements

-- The DNS will track all requests made for the directory service.
+- The DNS system will track all requests made for the directory service, and provide them as an open API.
-- All DNS logs will be sent to the National Security Agency where jurisdictions can request log information.
+- All DNS logs with the personal profile will be sent to the National Security Agency where jurisdictions can request details with proper approvals.
 - No caching of DNS records is allowed on clients.
-- No IP addresses can be entered into operating system to navigate to websites unless they are on local networks.
+- No IP addresses can be entered using the prefix domain usa: operating system to navigate to websites unless they are on local networks.
-- All IP Addresses that are added to the DNS must be physically present in the United States and not route through any country.
+- All IP Addresses that are added to the DNS must be physically present in the United States and not route through any other country.
-- Domain names can be idle for 20 days or they must be returned the naming system.
-The naming system will be on a first come first serve basis.
-- Domain names can have an optional API standard that is defined by ISO.
-- Domain names
 - When registering certain domain names and valid license is required.
-- All DNS requests must provide a personal profile URL of logged in user, and/or business URL.
+For example a .hair-salon would have at least one barber license available to register this business type.

 ## Web Application Requirements

+Applications that run on the internet will have requirements to them to make it a more integrated and open internet.
+The following are the requirements:

-- Must provide an interface that interacts with the API.
+- All applications must provide an API interface that communicates with other trading partners.
-- Must provide a customer facing API.
 - Must integrate with govt API's where applicable.
-- Must provide oAuth Services for integration into 3rd party applications to use the API.
+- Can provide oAuth Services for integration into 3rd party applications to exposed API's.
-- Anyone selling products must provide a supplier list by domain where a distance is calculated based on records.
-- Must always check content for safety using the [content moderation service](./content-moderation/), a list of domains hit counts, and content protection agency queries will be available to determine that all content providers are using the service.
+- Must always check content for safety using the [content moderation service](./content-moderation/).
-- All .gov websites must provide a communication API that can be picked up by social networks, where a link back to the .gov website must be provided.
+- All governments must be on a .gov domain name.

-## Security

-Anyone issuing business permits will have access to manage their domain zones for businesses.
+- All client applications can only communicate with the domain in which its served from, any integration into 3rd parties must be done on the server side.

 ## Directory

-The directory log of the United States Domain System will be available publicly, the recommended search engine would be in a domain zone.
+The directory log of the United States Domain System will be available publicly to allow various services to use the data to present domains to people.

 ## Domain Zones

 All domains that are registered on the United States Internet DNS system can be registered to an [FCC domain zone](./domain-zone/).
-Application Zones gives domains context in which they are used.
+Domain Zones gives domains context in which they are used.
 Some example of how application zones might be used are :

 - You goto a concert and press the application zone on your phone and can purchase the concert.
 - You go into a city and press the application zone and get a map of the city, trolly locations, taxi services and much more.
 - You go on-line and select your housing community and select a used product marketplace site that allows the community to buy and sell products from each other.

-The goal of application zones is to bridge the gap between the physical world and virtual world with more context lies.
+The goal of domain zones is to bridge the gap between the physical world and virtual world with more context aware applications.

 All domains that are registered on the United States Domain System will default to a federal application zone with the FCC as consumer facing if no domain zone is registered.